e-mo/fnv32_hashtable/README.md

 free(test_val);
 fnv32_ht_del("test"); // This will result in a double free
 ```
 To avoid these pitfalls, treat the hashtable as if it has ultimate ownership over any data given to it.
-If data must be removed from the table and freed manually, use the function `fnv32_ht_rm(fnv32_ht *ht, char *key)` function which returns the data and breaks the table's ownership of the data.
+If data must be removed from the table and freed manually, use the `fnv32_ht_rm(fnv32_ht *ht, char *key)` function which returns the data and breaks the table's ownership of the data.